ensanguine2279/sctp-aie-m3-assignment/README.md

 ### System prompt settings

-You can refine and update the structure of the system prompt with these four properties to enhance responses from the model to deliver a precise, targeted summary.
+Refine and update the components of the system prompt with these four properties to enhance responses from the model to deliver a precise, targeted summary.

-– Role: Defining who or what persona the AI should embody (e.g., "Act as a senior software architect").
+- Role: Defining who or what persona the AI should embody (e.g., "Act as a senior software architect").

-– Scenario/Situation: Setting the background, context, or environment (e.g., "You are reviewing a legacy microservice codebase facing high latency").
+- Scenario/Situation: Setting the background, context, or environment (e.g., "You are reviewing a legacy microservice codebase facing high latency").

 - Task: Clearly stating what specific action or output is expected (e.g., "Identify the top three performance bottlenecks").